 Career Path in Private Equity

-- Postgraduate candidates– If from the previous one you directly want to switch into senior wing then you need to have a postgraduate degree (plus some summer internship in private equity firm).
+- Postgraduate candidates– If from the previous one you directly want to switch into the senior wing then you need to have a postgraduate degree (plus some summer internship in a private equity firm).

-A career path in here is very straight forward like associate, senior associate, partners, general partners the only thing that matter here is the timing, the point at which you enter this market.
-Private equity is often seen as a destination rather than a path to open new option, so you have to keep moving until your salary gets added up with carried interest.
+A career path in here is very straightforward like associate, senior associate, partners, general partners the only thing that matter here is the timing, the point at which you enter this market.
+Private equity is often seen as a destination rather than a path to open a new option, so you have to keep moving until your salary gets added up with carried interest.

 Job Position or Application Area

-The ground that we need to cover is massive if we are talking about the application area because one thing that is the major need for any firm is money and equity is the solution to it.
-That’s why if you are a working member of private equity firm you need to understand if you are investing agriculture firm you need to have agricultural insight or if it is a steel manufacturing plant than you need to have insight in the steel industry.
+The ground that we need to cover is massive if we are talking about the application area because one thing that is the major need for any firm is money, and equity is the solution to it.
+That’s why if you are a working member of a private equity firm you need to understand if you are an investment in an agriculture firm, you need to have agricultural insight or if it is a steel manufacturing plant, then you need to have insight into the steel industry.

 So the point that I want to put in here is that the ground that you see is limitless and you can not cover all of it, that’s why it is said to define your portfolio and then be an expert in it.
 Portfolio management is also a very big task in it as you have to keep in mind the different variables that need to be considering while considering a specific profile.